Tyndale House: History

 Tyndale's first non-fiction book to reach No. 1 on the New York Times hardcover, non-fiction list was Let's Roll, by Lisa Beamer.
-Beamer (born April 10, 1969, in Albany, New York) is the widow of Todd Beamer, a victim of the United Flight 93 crash as part of the September 11, 2001 attacks in the United States.
+Beamer (born April 10, 1969 in Albany, New York) is the widow of Todd Beamer, a victim of United Flight 93 crash as part of the September 11, 2001 attacks in the United States.

 In 1996 Tyndale House released a new English translation of the Bible under the title New Living Translation (NLT).
 While its predecessor, The Living Bible, was a paraphrase, the NLT is a translation that was created by a team of 90 Hebrew and Greek scholars.
 The NLT copyright belongs to Tyndale House Foundation, which means that all a share of the profits from the sales of the Bible go towards the Foundation's charitable grants.
 A major revision of the NLT, aimed at making the translation more precise, was finished in 2004.
 A third revision in 2007 made minor alterations that had been suggested by the Translation Committee.
 Multiple other revisions followed, and the 2015 revision today incorporates edits from the Catholic edition created around the same time.

 Tyndale also developed a British branch, which was named Coverdale House Publishers.
 Coverdale co-published a British edition of The Living New Testament with Hodder & Stoughton in 1974 and merged with another publisher, Victory Press, in 1977.
 The British company eventually became Kingsway Publications Ltd, which was sold to Kingsway Trust in 1979, and joined Cook Communications Ministries in 1993.
-Kingsway Books was one of the most prominent Christian paperback producers in the UK, until it ceased trading in 2013.
+Kingsway Books was one of the most prominent Christian paperback producers in the UK until it ceased trading in 2013.

 In 2016, Tyndale combined its two nonfiction imprints into one larger imprint, Tyndale Momentum.